jjcermeno/chuck-norris-jjcermeno/README.md

 The first procedure is to install and deploy so:

-- open a terminal and go to folder happets-jjcermeno
+- open a terminal and go to folder `chuck-norris-jjcermeno`
 - using the terminal type:

     start the docker service (in Linux) if it's not started